andy-goryachev/FxDock/README.md

 This project and its source code is licensed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) and you should feel free to make adaptations of this work.
 Please see the included LICENSE file for further details.

-Please [contact me](http://goryachev.com/contact.html) to acquire this library under a business-friendly two-clause BSD license.
+Please [contact me](http://goryachev.com/contact.html) if you want to acquire this library under a business-friendly license.

 ## Try It